peter-stefanski/Inventory_Logic_Epam/README.md

 ## Locators Strategy

 - XPath locators are used throughout the test.
-- Text-based selection is applied where possible (e.g. selecting elements by visible text like "Login", "Add to cart", or "Remove").
+- Text-based selection is applied where possible (e.g. selecting elements by visible text like "Login", "Add to cart" or "Remove").
-- XPath expressions use attributes such as `placeholder`, `value`, and element text to locate elements.
+- XPath expressions use attributes such as `placeholder`, `value` and element text to locate elements.
 - Relative XPath (e.g. `.//`) is used to search within specific elements.

 ---